 Full-Time MBA core courses create a solid practical foundation on which to build.
 Students benefit from extensive exposure to core areas of business, including international and ethical issues, from the first day of classes.

-The 30 credits of core courses provide instruction in the following areas:
+The 31 credits of core courses within the MBA curriculum provide instruction in the following areas:

 Financial accounting model underlying financial statements of firms.
 Information in financial statements and role of these statements in capital markets.
 Information intermediaries, regulators and role of independent auditor.
 Standard setting and the impact of changing standards.
 Globalization of standards.